⚠️ This tutorial is outdated

 Recently, k6 started supporting k6 extensions to extend k6 capabilities for other cases required by the community.
 The community has already built plenty of extensions. k6 extensions are written in Go, and many of them are reusing existing Go libraries.

-This makes k6 to be a versatile tool to test different protocols and adapt to multiple cases.
+This makes k6 a versatile load testing tool to test different protocols and adapt to multiple cases.
 This post is the third part of my series of articles testing various systems using k6:

-Let's look in this post how we test the popular Kafka project.
-Apache Kafka is a powerful event streaming platform that provides the following features:
+In this load testing example, we’ll focus on testing Apache Kafka, a powerful event streaming platform that provides the following features:

 It works by having client applications write events to the Kafka server.
-We term this type of application as Producers.
-Client applications which read and process events from the Kafka server are called Consumers.
+We call this type of application producers.
+Client applications that read and process events from the Kafka server are called consumers.

 Kafka itself is capable of handling hundreds to millions of events per second seamlessly on simple setup.
 But what if you wanted to test and observe how your Kafka service behaves before going live?